 Protective equipment for healthcare workers is crucial to the fight against coronavirus.
 Earlier this month, the World Health Organization (WHO) urged businesses and governments to act swiftly to boost supplies of protective equipment, including gloves, medical masks, and respirators, for healthcare workers on the frontlines combating COVID-19, the disease caused by the new coronavirus.
 To meet rising global demand, the WHO estimates that manufacturers must increase production by 40%.

 For many companies, production ramp-ups can be make-or-break moments.
-Winners are those that can act quickly to capitalise on the short but sharp demand spike.
+Winners are those that can act quickly to capitalize on the short but sharp demand spike.
 For Top Glove, the upshot has mostly been positive so far.
 In many ways, the company is well positioned to benefit from the demand surge.

 New capacity every year